Super Troopers: 25 years of Starship Troopers

 The Warlock of Firetop Mountain by Ian Livingstone is published.
 It is the first in the Fighting Fantasy series of role-playing adventure game books.

 January: Peter Davison makes his debut as the Fifth Doctor in Doctor Who.
-The series which is nineteen years old now, undergoes a general controversial revamp.
+The series which is nineteen years old, undergoes a general controversial revamp.

 Japanese sci-fi puppet series, Star Fleet arrives in the UK.